mikemasoud/microblog/_posts/2026-04-01-part-3-where-should-a-country-start-when-corruption-is-widespread.md

   begin where corruption risk is concentrated, institutional leverage exists, and early action can produce visible results for citizens.
 ---
+why_it_matters: "Reform fails when governments try to attack corruption blindly.
+Real progress starts where corruption causes the greatest damage and where visible early action can strengthen public trust."
+---
 [Mike J. Masoud](https://blog.theaaci.com/mike-masoud/)
 March 31, 2026